 Tina A. Brown of Diverse: Issues in Higher Education is reporting that Historically Black Colleges and Universities (HBCUs) in the United States are beginning to explore and expand internationalization and opportunities abroad for students.
-The U.S. Department of Education awarded the American Council on Education (ACE) with a three-year grant to research key factors in these processes, and studies from ACE revealed statistics that, for example, programs abroad offered by degree-granting institutions of higher education increased by “at least 13 percentage points” between 2006 and 2011.
+The U.S. Department of Education awarded the American Council on Education (ACE) with a three-year grant to research key factors in these processes, and studies from ACE revealed statistics that, for example, programs abroad offered by degree-granting institutions of higher education increased by “at least 13 percentage points” between 2006 and 2011, those that wish to see more statistics can read up on how online learning is impacting education and more at Upskilled.
 Reports by ACE will be distributed throughout the broader HBCU community, although in many cases these opportunities for students depend on the commitment of leaders at their institutions.
 Included in the current project are schools such as Dillard, Howard, Lincoln, North Carolina A&T, Savannah State, Tuskegee and Virginia State unversities.

 Teams from each of those institutions are working with ACE to “identify promising policies, programs and structures that encourage campus internationalization.”
 The findings of this project and strategies for enhancing campus internationalization efforts will be shared with the larger HBCU community this summer during a national conference on internationalization at HBCUs,” ACE said.